 Water table.
 Especially for younger kids (perhaps 0-3), a water table is endlessly fascinating.
 They should be able to stand/walk so that they can manage to use both hands to get in the water and play.
 We have this STEM water table, with lots of valves, pumps, water mills, and other fun pieces.

 Lawn games.
 We have a few DIY games that we’ve made for the backyard that hold up incredibly well.
-We use our swings, cornhole, and ladder golf all the time.
+Swings, cornhole, and ladder golf get used all the time.
 We also have an old croquet set that the kids love knocking around.

 Garden.
 If you need to work in the yard, keep a pair of kid-sized gloves and some mini gardening tools around so that they can help you.
 You can even “give” them a little patch of ground that’s they’re own so they can plant pretend seeds, dig holes, and pull weeds.